 "Conwy, the third oldest course in Wales, is a first rate championship links on the spectacular Caernarvonshire coastline wedged between sea and heather-clad mountains.
 It mixes challenge with charm to produce an exhilarating links golfing experience."

 "Royal St. David’s is regarded as one of the best links courses in Wales and has a reputation for being a fearsome test of golf.
 The numbers certainly back that claim up.
 The par of 69 from the championship blue markers has an SSS of 73 and the maximum yardage of 6,629 includes a number of brutish par fours; seven of them over the 430 yard mark!"

 "The links at Ashburnham contains some wonderful golf holes on a sandy tract of land that has played host to many notable championships.
 As recently as 2014 it was chosen as a qualifying venue for The Seniors Open and I can imagine that when the wind howls across this narrow stretch of linksland it will provide a test to the very best."

 "There’s so much good stuff to talk about at Pyle & Kenfig it’s not hard to see why it’s regarded as one of the best courses in Wales and a personal favourite of many.
 Due to its proximity ‘P&K’ is often compared to Porthcawl and whilst there are many similarities, particularly the green complexes, it doesn’t quite match its Royal neighbour."

 Swansea Bay (part links)

 Porthmadog (part links)

-Pwllheli - (part links)
+Pwllheli - (part links) (no review)